moltin/docs.moltin.com/carts-and-checkout/carts/cart-items/tax-items/create-a-tax-item.md

 The name of the tax item
 {% endapi-method-parameter %}

+{% api-method-parameter name="jurisdiction" type="string" required=true %}
+The jurisdiction of the tax item
+{% endapi-method-parameter %}

 {% api-method-parameter name="code" type="string" required=true %}
 A unique tax code for this kind of tax item
 {% endapi-method-parameter %}